 -

-Display search results in a table.
-Configurations set for Contents as Table are used for this.
+In a table Display search results in a table.
+Configurations set for Content as Table are used for this.

 You can use the Find button to start the search on the basis of the search criteria in the active tab and with the set search options.